Chefs of Orlando

-Just 29 years old at the time of his 2020 James Beard Award nomination for “Rising Star Chef of the Year,” Henry Moso oversees both Kabooki Sushi locations, including the original restaurant just east of downtown Orlando on Colonial Drive and its new venue on Orlando’s Restaurant Row, close to International Drive.
-Moso was also the first Central Floridian to be nominated for this honor.
+Just 29 years old at the time of his 2020 James Beard Award nomination for “Rising Star Chef of the Year,” which was followed by his semifinalist ranking for “Best Chef: South” in 2022, Henry Moso oversees both Kabooki Sushi locations, including the original restaurant just east of downtown Orlando on Colonial Drive and its new venue on Orlando’s Restaurant Row, close to International Drive.

 Both of Moso’s restaurants create imaginative dishes that blend the vibrancy of Mexican flavor, the sophistication of French preparation and the curated integrity of Japanese cuisine.
-What’s more, the Colonial Drive location has announced expansion plans, so if you haven’t tasted their delicacies yet, you’ll soon be out of excuses!
+What’s more, the Colonial Drive location has expanded, so if you haven’t tasted their delicacies yet, you are out of excuses!

 James & Julie Petrakis: The Ravenous Pig, The Polite Pig and Cask & Larder